-If you are new to MediaMonkey, the “Added” column will have been initialised to the date when you first indexed your collection with MediaMonkey.
-This will mean that you will have no MediaMonkey index which is able to distinguish between your recent music, and the older parts of your collection.
+If you are new to MediaMonkey, the “Added” column for all tracks, will have been initialised to the date when you first indexed your collection with MediaMonkey.
+This means that you will have no MediaMonkey index able to distinguish between your recent music, and the older parts of your collection.

-AlbumPlays can improve upon this situation if you have imported your scrobble history from Last.fm.
-There is an option which will reinitialise MediaMonkey’s Added column to the date when you first scrobbled the album.
+AlbumPlays can improve upon this situation, if you used it to import your whole scrobble history from Last.fm.
+There is an option which will reinitialise each track’s Added column to the date when you first scrobbled it’s album.

 Transfer play history to replacement tracks or albums

 There is facility to transfer your prior MediaMonkey play history when you replace any old albums with new upgraded copies.